godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.4.rst

     The CSG implementation now uses Emmett Lalish's `Manifold <https://github.com/elalish/manifold>`_ library (`GH-94321`_).
     The new implementation is more consistent with manifold definitions and fixes a number of bugs and stability issues.
 As a result, non-manifold meshes are no longer supported.
-Use ``MeshInstance3D`` for rendering quads and other non-manifold geometry.
+You can use ``MeshInstance3D`` for rendering non-manifold geometry, such as quads or planes.

 Android
 ~~~~~~~

 .. note::

-    Android sensor events are no longer enabled by default (`GH-94799`_), projects that use sensor events can
+    Android sensor events are no longer enabled by default (`GH-94799`_).
+Projects that use sensor events can
-    enable them as needed in Project Settings under "input_devices/sensors/".
+    enable them as needed in Project Settings under **Input Devices > Sensors**.

 .. |❌| replace:: :abbr:`❌ (This API breaks compatibility.)`
 .. |✔️| replace:: :abbr:`✔️ (This API does not break compatibility.)`